Fermenter Glycol Chillers

 Fermenter glycol chillers use a chemical compound called “propylene glycol” as the cooling agent (hence, the name), which is a food-grade antifreeze.

-Certain home brew glycol chiller models allow you to control the fermentation temperature or cold crash the liquid separately for up to 4 individual tanks/fermenters - however, for many amateur homebrewers a small glycol chiller system would be more than enough.
+Certain home brew glycol chiller models allow you to control the fermentation temperature or cold crash the liquid separately for up to 4 individual stainless steel tanks/fermenters - however, for many amateur homebrewers a small glycol chiller system would be more than enough.